 Lots of companies use recruitment agencies to exclusively recruit candidates on their behalf.
 Therefore, by speaking to a recruiter you can find out about a number of opportunities that aren’t advertised anywhere else.

-For example, at Opus, we recruit to all temporary jobs within Suffolk, Cambridgeshire and Northamptonshire County Councils and Milton Keynes Council, so registering with us is the only way to find out about available temp vacancies in these councils.
+For example, at Opus as well as permanent roles, we recruit to all temporary jobs within a number of councils including Suffolk, Cambridgeshire, Peterborough, Northamptonshire and Milton Keynes, so registering with us is the only way to find out about available temp vacancies in these councils.
+Find out all the councils we recruit for here: Featured Employers.

 4. Follow up